 Select an acupuncturist that you feel completely comfortable with.
 If you don’t feel comfortable with your acupuncturist or find yourself questioning their judgment, it is important that you not go back.
 It may take more time to find an acupuncturist that you are completely comfortable with, but doing so will be worth it in the end.

 Do not allow your acupuncturist to ignore or scoff at a reoccurring acupuncture problem.
 It is his or her job to address your health problems and provide the best solutions for them.
 Bring it up to their attention and if they still don’t listen you can find a new acupuncturist.

-A good acupuncturist understands not to make snap judgments based upon how patients present themselves, but understands that the patients will make snap judgments of them.
+A good acupuncturist understands not to make snap judgments based on how patients present themselves but understands that the patients will make snap judgments of them.
 The acupuncturist will not take this personally and will maintain a professional appearance and attitude.

 When looking to see if an acupuncturist is board certified remember that empathy and respect are not measurable through a test.
 Acupuncturists do not have to be board certified – some have not taken it, some may have failed.
 Do not base your judgment on this alone.